maharmstone/btrfs/README.md

 * <a name="secureboot"></a>How do I get this working with Secure Boot turned on?

-For the very latest versions of Windows 10, Microsoft introduced more onerous requirements for signing, which seemingly aren't available for open-source drivers.
+For the later versions of Windows 10, Microsoft introduced more onerous requirements for signing, which seemingly aren't available for open-source drivers.

 To work around this, go to `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\CI\Policy` in Regedit,